Rishi Sunak hails brave rescue effort to evacuate British diplomats from Sudan

 Mr Sunak and Foreign Secretary James Cleverly said the UK would continue to act as a broker for a peace deal in Sudan.

-Britain has historic ties to Sudan.
-In an unusual arrangement, Britain and Egypt jointly ruled Sudan from 1899 until it gained independence in 1956, but Sudan is not among the group of 56 Commonwealth nations.
+“This is following the pattern we have seen of our international friends and colleagues.

+“We will continue on our diplomatic effort to bring this conflict to a swift conclusion because until that happens, we are severely limited in our ability to provide assistance to British nationals.”

-The Prime Minister said: “We are continuing to pursue every avenue to end the bloodshed in Sudan and ensure the safety of British nationals remaining in the country.
+The Prime Minister said his administration was pursuing “every avenue to end the bloodshed in Sudan” and ensure the safety of British nationals remaining there.

-“I urge the parties to lay down their arms and implement an immediate humanitarian ceasefire to ensure civilians can leave conflict zones.”
+“I urge the parties to lay down their arms and implement an immediate humanitarian ceasefire to ensure civilians can leave conflict zones,” Mr Sunak added.

-Mr Cleverly said: “We are working around the clock to broker international support to end the bloodshed in Sudan.”
+Before the evacuation was announced, Labour’s shadow work and pensions secretary Jon Ashworth had said it was a “legitimate question” as to why the UK Government had not acted like others in removing staff and citizens from the country.

+He also called for Parliament to be updated this week on the state of play in Sudan.